invio/Peddler/README.md

 # Basic Usage

 Peddler provides two things: Interfaces for how to design and compose your own data generation, as well as a collection of out-of-the-box generator implementations over the basic .NET types, such as DateTime, String, Guid, and Int32.
+All implementations are thread-safe.

 ## Interfaces
 There are three main interfaces.
 The out-of-the-box generators implement at least one (but generally all three) of them, depending on their data type.